Million Dollar Mystery

 Million Dollar Mystery (also known as Money Mania) is a 1987 American film released with a promotional tie-in for Glad-Lock brand bags.
 This was the final feature-length film directed by Richard Fleischer and shot by Jack Cardiff.

-It starred an ensemble cast of "America's new comic talent", including Eddie Deezen, Rick Overton, Rich Hall, Pam Matteson, Peter Pitofsky, Greg Travis, Mack Dryden, Jamie Alcroft, and Kevin Pollak.
+It starred an ensemble cast of "America's new comic talent", including Royce D. Applegate, Eddie Deezen, Rick Overton, Rich Hall, Pam Matteson, Peter Pitofsky, Greg Travis, Mack Dryden, Jamie Alcroft, and Kevin Pollak.
 The film was largely inspired by Stanley Kramer's 1963 screwball comedy film It's a Mad, Mad, Mad, Mad World.

 Dar Robinson, a stuntman, died on November 21, 1986, after riding his motorcycle off a cliff while attempting to do a stunt during the production of the movie.

 Plot

 Sidney Preston, a disgruntled White House aide, takes off with $4 million that belonged to the government.
 While on the run, he stops at a roadside diner in Arizona and has their world-famous chili, while flirting with the waitress.
 Two clumsy government spies named Fred and Bob are looking for Sidney.
 Sidney suffers a fatal heart attack and before dying asks for a kiss from the waitress Dotty, then he reveals to the onlookers the location of the first million dollars which he says is "In the city of the bridge".
 The onlookers are the Briggs Family (Stuart, Barbara, and Howie), nerdy newlyweds Rollie and Lollie, amateur singer Crush and his group of three blonde backup dancers (Faith, Hope, and Charity), cook Tugger and his sister Dotty.
 Soon, they meet professional wrestlers Bad Boris and Awful Abdul, cops Officer Gretchen and Officer Quinn, and deranged ranger Slaughter Buzzard.

 The onlookers are skeptical, until Rollie turns on the television which is playing the news talking about Sidney Preston and the buried money.
 The newsman talks about his life and says he was born in El Puente, Arizona.
 The onlookers of the diner head out on a mad dash to find the dough.
 When they find the money in El Puente's famous bridge, Slaughter accidentally drops it into the canyon.
 They follow clues to the next million which is in Sidney's houseboat and lose it as well as it gets shredded in Sidney's table-sized paper shredder.
 After finding and losing the third million as it falls out of the hands of a greedy aeronaut, they all give up as the movie ends.
 During the closing credits, Bob informs the audience that there is one million dollars somewhere in the US and if they follow the clues in specially marked Glad-Lock bags, they have the chance to win $1 million.